shadyghazaly/Power-BI/README.md

-# Data Analysis Project: Survey Results Dashboard
+# Data Analysis Project: Survey Results Analysis Dashboard

 This project is a data analysis of a survey that asks people who work in data about several questions like their role name, salary, work-life balance satisfaction, where they live, and their favorite programming language and more.
 The data was collected and analyzed using Microsoft Power BI.